 When this multi-phase process starts, a battery cell typically vents evaporated electrolyte at high temperatures.
 While voltage and temperature often react slowly to this initial venting; gases, smoke, and pressure served as reliable rapid indicators that such a failure is taking place.

 While providing quick detection of cell venting, pressure sensors have drawbacks that limit their application in EV battery pack systems.
-Pressure sensors are small, durable, and inexpensive, but they typically exhibit a poor signal/noise ratio and are too sensitive to pack volume/venting effects for use in thermal runaway detection systems.
+Pressure sensors are small, durable, and inexpensive, but they typically exhibit a poor signal/noise ratio and are too sensitive to pack volume/venting effects for use in thermal runaway management systems.

 On the other hand, while different battery chemistries result in different chemical signatures during initial venting prior to thermal runaway, hydrogen and carbon dioxide gas have proven to be reliable indicators of such failures taking place.